 Dogs shouldn’t eat cheese

 It is not unusual for dogs to have a dairy allergy.
-Even when a dog doesn’t have a dairy allergy, they can still have a dairy intolerance.
+Even when a dog doesn’t have a dairy allergy, it can still have a dairy intolerance.
 If your dog hasn’t had any issues with dairy in the past, then feel free to give it a try.
-Cheese isn’t poisonous (like raisins or chocolate), but always give in moderation.
+Cheese isn’t poisonous (like raisins or chocolate), but is always given in moderation.
 If a dog does have a dairy or lactose intolerance they may get gas or diarrhea from eating cheese.